johnwards/ViewBundle/README.md

 the default redirect behavior and directs the client's browser to redirect to the given page.

 This behavior can be controlled on a format-by-format basis.
+For example this can be used to immediately resolve the controller responsible for the redirect when redirecting to a route and return the data from said controller without doing any redirect at all.

-Let's revisit the custom handler ``handleJson`` from earlier and add some redirect logic to it:
+However for the following example let's revisit the custom handler ``handleJson`` from earlier and add some redirect logic to it:

     public function handleJson(DefaultView $view, Request $request, Response $response) {